 Our mission statement: Wilson Area is an inclusive and nurturing community that provides opportunities for success, purpose and well-being to empower our youth to become respectful, confident and healthy adults, who contribute positively to society.

 The Wilson Area CTC Coalition seeks to combine resources and strategies within our group to address youth problem behaviors in our community.
 We have prioritized several issues our youth are facing, and are working to develop an evidence-based prevention program to remedy these issues.
 Based on the 2021 Pennsylvania Youth Survey (PAYS) Study, the areas of concern we focus on are: drug and alcohol misuse, mental health concerns/suicide risk, and engagement/belonging to school and community.
-By addressing these issues, we hope to reduce the student drop-out rate and delinquency, and thus decrease juvenile arrests in the community.
+By addressing these issues, we hope to reduce risk factors and increase protective factors for the youth in our community.

 How do we plan to reduce drug and alcohol misuse, address mental health concerns and increase community engagement?